kamilsadik/Kreana/README.md

 ### Computation

-For a complete specification of the constraints on buy price function *b(x)* and sale price function *s(x)*, and for a generalized derivation, see [Kamil Alizai Sadik's Dynamic Automated Market Maker (DAMM) Whitepaper Working Draft](https://github.com/kamilsadik/CreatorTokenExchange/blob/main/damm_paper_draft.pdf).
+For a complete specification of the constraints on buy price function *b(x)* and sale price function *s(x)*, and for a generalized derivation, see pages 11-14 of [Dynamic Automated Market Maker Whitepaper Working Draft (Kamil Alizai Sadik)](https://github.com/kamilsadik/CreatorTokenExchange/blob/main/damm_paper_draft.pdf).

 In this application, we use a linear buy price function *b(x)*, and construct a piecewise-defined sale price function *s(x)* starting at (0,0) and ending at (*maxSupply*,*b(maxSupply)*).
 We define breakpint *(a,b)* to be the non-differentiable point along *s(x)*, chosen such that the desired percentage of the liquidity pool is harvested as profit.